A quick start guide to developing blocks

 AppProps type describes what data your block accepts - the names and types of properties that embedding applications

 should pass to your block.
-You can pass in dummy data for testing in
+You can pass in starting props for testing in

 Embedding applications may also pass an

 entityTypeId as properties